Achieve sustainable success

 Developing a low cost approach to producing sustainable packaging

 Single-use plastics offer consumers incredible convenience and portability.
 However, they also drown landfills in waste, leach chemicals into land and waterways and find their way into the world’s oceans.
-PulPac, a Swedish start-up, has developed a production method that can replace single use plastic at a lower cost.
+PulPac, a Swedish R&D and IP company wants to transform the packaging industry.
+They’ve developed an innovative production method that can replace single use plastic at a lower cost.
 The fast production makes the method cost effective and the material, generic pulp from cellulose, makes it sustainable.
-We helped PulPac commercialise its IP for fast results.

 Sustainability has moved from a niche movement to big business.
 The rise of brands like Patagonia, Toms and REI has proven the worth of values-based business.
 And regulators worldwide are pushing companies to reduce waste and increase recycling, an imperative that has been challenged by China and Malaysia’s ban on importing plastic waste for recycling.
 It’s clear that single-use plastics, which include shopping bags, coffee cup lids, utensils, soda and water bottles, straws and hangars, are ripe for reinvention.